 Talk about pilgrimage!
-“I wanted to examine the roots of the Movement where it began, in Britain,” says Ellis, who founded the company in 1992.
+“I wanted to examine the roots of the Movement where it began, in Britain,” says Ellis, who founded Arts & Crafts Tours in 1992.
 Since then, she’s planned both British and American custom Arts & Crafts tours, delving into the Movement, its antecedents and its crafts.

 Ellis produced the 1981 exhibition about Gustav Stickley and was among those who established the Craftsman Farms Foundation at his New Jersey home.
 She’s produced conferences for Hotel Pattee in Iowa, overseeing design of its period rooms.
 But touring is the passion she shares with clients ready to go past standard tourist attractions.
 “A small-group tour is ideal for the inexperienced traveler, too,” Ellis says.
 “We get them out of London and into astonishing places to meet amazing people.”